kamchatka-volcano/whaleroute/README.md

 #### Registering the response value setter

-To simplify the setup of routes even further, it is possible to register the response value setter and use the value instead of the request processor object or lambda.
+To simplify the setup of routes even further, it is possible to register the response value setter and applying the value directly instead of the registering request processor object.
 To do this, it is necessary to pass the response value type as the 3rd template argument of `whaleroute::RequestRouter` and implement the virtual function:

 * `void setResponseValue(TResponse&, const TResponseValue&) = 0;`